PDIS/transcript/2023-05-22-Meeting-with-Paul-Wilson-George-Kuo-Kenny-Huang.md

 Oh, wow.
 Okay.

 ### Paul Wilson:
-I think the need for internet development and particularly internet—

-the proper support for internet governance and so forth, it's not going away, right?
+I think the need for internet development and particularly internet the proper support for internet governance and so forth, it's not going away, right?
 We don't think so.

 ### Audrey Tang:
 So, in Taiwan in the past couple of years, we've also been blessed by the continued earthquakes, let's just call that.